How to Give Positive Attention to a Child?

 Including 80 hand-illustrated cards and one die, these communication cards will bring new connection to your relationships with children and tweens.
 Great for parents, grandparents, counsellors, teachers, psychologists, and more!
 The game helps kids boost their confidence, solve problems, and talk about what matters most.

-This playful card game is designed to increase connection between kids and adults, help kids identify feelings and share their experiences, and teach them skills to manage emotions and make good decisions.
+This playful card game is designed to increase connection between kids and adults, help kids identify feelings and share their experiences.
+What’s more, it helps teach them skills to manage emotions and make good decisions.

 “Another great activity that our psychologists often bring out are these Design Your Own Bracelet kits, which are quick and easy to design and allow for children to express their creativity and for parents to give encouraging feedback and words of affirmation.”

-“Lastly, reusable sticker pads like these from Melissa and Doug allow for a parent and child to create shared stories together, taking sticker placements in turns and building on top of each other’s story.”
+“Lastly, reusable sticker pads like these from Melissa and Doug are great!
+This is because they allow for a parent and child to create shared stories together!
+This happens by taking sticker placements in turns and building on top of each other’s story.”

 Why does positive attention work?

-“Like the examples I’ve given, positive attention strengthens the parent-child bond and brings families closer together.
-When positive attention is connected to play, it stimulates your child’s imagination and helps in developing their very essential social and emotional skills.
-Investing time into positive attention is a must for building parent-child relationships, and it’s just as important for psychologists working with children and adolescents too!”
+“Like the examples I’ve given, positive attention strengthens the parent-child bond and brings families closer.
+When positive attention is connected to play, it stimulates your child’s imagination and helps in developing their essential skills.
+Investing time into positive attention is a must for building parent-child relationships.
+It’s just as important for psychologists working with children and adolescents too!”